engtecmat/mathematics/README.md

 ## Symbols

-- larger than or equal to: \geq
+- larger than or equal to: \leq

 ## Books